-The process of dry brining creates this incredibly tender, juicy turkey with beautifully browned, crispy skin.
-This Dry Brine Turkey with Garlic Butter Rub will make a gorgeous centerpiece for your holiday table.
+This Dry Brine Turkey recipe creates an incredibly tender, juicy turkey with beautifully browned, crispy skin.
+Dry brining is an easy method that will create a gorgeous centerpiece for your holiday table!

 I’m so excited about this dry brine method, guys.

 I’ve been roasting my turkeys in pretty much the same fashion for most of my life and yesterday I decided to give this dry brine method a try and I was seriously blown away by the result.
 I know I’m a bit late getting this out to you but if you don’t have a definite plan for your bird yet, I highly recommend you give this method a try.

 I’m super attracted to make-ahead recipes for my holiday menus and one of the most exciting aspects of this recipe is that you will get all the messy turkey prep out of the way up to 3 days in advance of Thanksgiving Day.

 - What is Dry Brining?

 - The Best Turkey for a Dry Brine

 - How to Safely Thaw Turkey Before Brining

 - Chill Out, Man